 Unattached Athletes’ Representative—Unattached athletes and athletes who are members of PA Clubs that do not meet the criteria of section 2a are to elect their representative.

+Officials Representative—Certified race walk officials in the association are to elect their representative.

+Youth Representative—Appointed by the PA Youth Committee.

-Race Walking Representative(s) to the PA Board of Athletics—Elected by the Committee (may be selected from the Committee or membership-at-large).
+Race Walking Representative(s) to the PA Board of Athletics

+Elected by the Committee (from the Committee or membership-at-large).
 According to the PA bylaws, the Committee has three or more representatives to the Board of Athletics: the Chair, one Club Representative(s) for each ten (or fraction thereof) athletic clubs, and one or more Athletes’ Representative (s) for each eight hundred athlete members (or fraction thereof).

-Officials Representative—Appointed by PA Officials Committee

-Youth Representative—Appointed by the PA Youth Committee.

 Article 5

 Meetings